 John Isner’s Serve Stats

 Generally speaking, he gets a little over 70% of his first serves in.
 The majority of top players in the game sit around 65%.
 A great first serve with consistency means that few free points are available.
-He wins about 80% of his first serve points, which also puts him near the top of the leaderboard.
+He wins about 80% of his first-serve points, which also puts him near the top of the leaderboard.

 The second serve isn’t quite as dominant, but still an above-average shot when looking at the stats compared to everyone else.
-Part of the reason why it doesn’t matter as much is because he is hitting so few seconds serves in the first place.
+Part of the reason why it doesn’t matter as much is that he is hitting so few second serves in the first place.
 He wins about 57% of his second serve points, and when factoring in the first serve points as well, it all equals out to roughly a 94% chance of winning a service game.